jevko/writing/2023-07-23-revelation.md

        | reference
 ```

+A term is defined as either of the four basic operations.

+We don't want to worry about parentheses, associativity, and precedence, so each operation shall use a distinct prefix operator with fixed arity.
+Effectively we'll be writing our terms in Polish notation -- the order of operations explicitly defined by the position of the operators, which are always evaluated left-to-right.

-The first two should be more or less familiar.
+The first two operations should be more or less familiar.

 Abstraction is defined like so:

 `abstraction ::=` $\boldsymbol{\lambda}$ `term`

-It doesn't mention variable names.
-It's simply a lambda $\lambda$ prefixed to a term.
+The definition doesn't mention variable names.
+We only have a lambda $\lambda$, which we'll call the **abstraction operator**, prefixed to a term.
 This is the same as in N.G. de Bruijn's namefree syntax.

 Now application is defined as:

 `application ::=` $\boldsymbol{\alpha}$ `term term`

-We introduce an application operator, alpha $\alpha$, so that we don't have to worry about parentheses, associativity, and precedence.
-We turn the syntax into Polish notation -- operations are done left-to-right, in the order explicitly defined by the position of the prefix operators.
+Instead of using juxtaposition, we introduce a two-argument **application operator**, alpha $\alpha$.
+Predictably, it applies the second term to the first.

 With that out of the way, let's get to the interesting operations: revelation and reference.